fabiogueunige/experimentalRob/readme.md

 # Running

-then build the ros2 folder, inside the ros worksapce run
+then build the ros2 folder,
+move inside the ros2 workspace run
 ```bash
 colcon build
 ```